langchain-ai/langchain/docs/ecosystem/myscale.md

 # MyScale

-This page covers how to use the MyScale ecosystem within LangChain.
+This page covers how to use MyScale vector database within LangChain.
 It is broken into two parts: installation and setup, and then references to specific MyScale wrappers.

 ## Installation and Setup